Daniela

 Myth 1: Men are just carriers

-I think well-meaning nurses or doctors sometimes say this to women who receive an HPV diagnosis and may understandably feel distressed about potentially transmitting something to a partner or vice versa.
+I think well-meaning nurses or doctors sometimes say this to women who receive a diagnosis and may understandably feel distressed about potentially transmitting something to a partner or vice versa.
 Additionally, as we’ll discuss later, the lack of routine screening for men may contribute to the perception that they could unknowingly spread the disease.

-Almost all men and women have HPV infections that, in most cases, cause no symptoms and no harmful problems to arise.
+Almost all men and women have infections that, in most cases, cause no symptoms and no harmful problems to arise.
 These infections are temporary, and while they may pass to sexual partners, likely, neither party will ever know.

 Health Implications for Men